Skip navigation

 • Keep all the medicines in original bottles.
 Use weekly pill organizers to keep track of what needs to be taken each day.

-• Devise a system to help you track when to give each medicine during the day.
+• Devise a system to help you keep track of when to give each medicine during the day.

 PLANNING AND ADMINISTERING THE MEDICINES PROPERLY